RachelH2513/255-Team-1-Project/README.md

 election.

 ### Potential Methods
+We propose two methods to predict the election:
+One is using existing records from data source 1 to make prediction.
+The second one is trying to collect data by ourselves from social media APIs such as either twitter and Facebook.

 A brief description of the steps we will take to complete the project:
 1. Data pre-processing: Importing libraries and data.
 2. Data Analysis and Exploration